bytedeco/javacv/README.txt

 ==Quick Start for OpenCV==
-First, put all the JAR files of JavaCV (`javacpp.jar`, `javacv.jar`, and `javacv-*.jar`) somewhere in your classpath, and make sure that the library files of OpenCV (`*.so`, `*.dylib`, or `*.dll`) can be found either in their default installation directory or in the system PATH, which includes the current directory under Windows.
+First, put all the JAR files of JavaCV (`javacpp.jar`, `javacv.jar`, and `javacv-*.jar`) somewhere in your classpath, and make sure that the library files of OpenCV (`*.so`, `*.dylib`, or `*.dll`) can be found either in their default installation directory or in the system PATH, which under Windows includes the current working directory.
 (For answers to problems frequently encountered with OpenCV on the Windows platform, please refer to [http://code.google.com/p/javacv/wiki/Windows7AndOpenCV  Common issues with OpenCV under Windows 7].)
 Here are some more specific instructions for common cases:

 NetBeans (Java SE 6 or 7):
  * In the Projects window, right-click the Libraries node of your project, and select "Add JAR/Folder...".